Counseling and Psychological Services

 Suicide Risk Factors and Warning Signs

-Many of you in the MUSC community may have noticed recent media reports of several student suicides at Cornell University this year.
-We at MUSC Counseling and Psychological Services would like to provide, given the heightened attention on the subject, some information regarding suicide, including risk factors and warning signs, and what you can do to help yourself, a friend, or a colleague about whom you are concerned.
+We, at MUSC Counseling and Psychological Services, would like to provide some information regarding suicide, including risk factors and warning signs, and what you can do to help yourself, a friend, or a colleague about whom you are concerned.

 - Suicide is believed to be the second leading cause of death for emerging and young adults (ages 15-34; CDC, 2015).

-- Regarding gender differences, men are more likely to make successful suicide attempts, given their propensity to use more lethal methods such as firearms.
-Women, however, are more likely than men to make a suicide attempt.
+- Regarding gender differences, men are more likely to make successful suicide attempts, given their propensity to use more lethal methods, such as firearms.
+Women, however, are more likely than men to have suicidal thoughts and make a suicide attempt.

 Suicide Risk Factors